John B. Schwartz Scholarship

 In 2002, the department created an award for undergraduate Information Systems or Business Technology Administration majors who displayed outstanding scholarship and service to the university.
 The award was named after John B. Schwartz.
 John was the first Undergraduate Program Director in the IS Department and was with the department from 1982 until he retired in 2003.
 Every day John exhibited intelligence, good humor and a genuine sense of caring for the education of our students.

 Applicants are asked to include an essay detailing what academics and university service mean to them.
-In addition, all applicants must provide the common application form, a resume, unofficial transcript and a sealed faculty recommendation in order to be considered for the scholarship.
+In addition, all applicants must provide the common application form, a resume, and an unofficial transcript in order to be considered for the scholarship.

 A stipend is awarded to a senior student the semester prior to their graduation who best exhibits the characteristics Mr. Schwartz promoted.